Updated: 2022/Sep/29

 every target in the file.

-.SHELL Sets the shell that make uses to execute commands.
-The sources
+.SHELL Sets the shell that make uses to execute commands in jobs mode.

 name This is the minimal specification, used to